Update DNS records to keep your website with your current hosting provider

 If Office 365 manages your DNS records, to route traffic to an existing public website hosted outside of Office 365, after you add your domain to Office 365, do the following:

-Update DNS records in the Office 365 admin center
+Update DNS records in the Microsoft 365 admin center

 On the Domains page, in the list of domains, select the domain you're using for your website, and then select DNS settings in the management pane.